 Since 1996, National Service Dogs (NSD) has been training Labrador and Golden Retrievers to assist children and families living with autism.
 NSD is proud to be the first school in the world to provide this service to families with children who have autism.

-Over the last 18 years, NSD has placed nearly 300 Certified Service Dogs across Canada and has helped various training schools around the world develop their own autism programs.
+Over the last 19 years, NSD has placed over 300 Certified Service Dogs across Canada and has helped various training schools around the world develop their own autism programs.

 - Increase Safety Levels: Children with autism have a high tendency to bolt and have no concept of danger.
 Our dogs are tethered to the child and trained to take commands from the parent.
 When the child goes to run, the dogs are given a “halt” command, anchoring the child from going any further than the tether allows.